Read This First

 Prompt 5: If I apply the other factors you mention such as “logical coherence”, “adherence to normative models”, and “the process of belief formation and revision” arbitrarily without assessing the predictive success of such factors, I am acting irrational, correct?

-The central claim is this: Applying factors like logical coherence, adherence to normative models, and the process of belief formation and revision without any consideration of their predictive success can indeed raise questions about the rationality of such actions, especially in contexts where.
+In plain terms: Applying factors like logical coherence, adherence to normative models, and the process of belief formation and revision without any consideration of their predictive success can indeed raise questions about the rationality of such actions, especially in contexts where.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Predictive Power tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.